oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 There are multiple service mesh implementations available, a non exclusive list (there are others) includes Linkerd, Istio, Consul, Kuma, Maesh and Grey Matter.

-Most Service mesh implementations are open source to some level, but currently only [Linkerd](https://linkerd.io/) from [Buoyant Inc.](https://buoyant.io/) is listed as being a Cloud Native Computing Foundation (the governance body for open source Kubernetes related things) project though there have been press discussions that Istio may be donated by Google to an open source founcation.
+Most Service mesh implementations are open source to some level, but currently only [Linkerd](https://linkerd.io/) from [Buoyant Inc.](https://buoyant.io/) is listed as being a Cloud Native Computing Foundation (the governance body for open source Kubernetes related things) project though there have been press discussions that Istio may be donated by Google to an open source foundation.

-For more details on the service mesh the site [servicemesh.io](https://servicemesh.io) has lot's of interestign information, it is however run by one of the creators of linkerd so may be biased towards that.
+For more details on the service mesh the site [servicemesh.io](https://servicemesh.io) has lot's of interesting information, it is however run by one of the creators of linkerd so may be biased towards that.

 Currently there is no agreed standard on how to manage a service mesh, or even exactly what it does, though the [CNCF Service Mesh Interface project](https://smi-spec.io/)  is starting to define one.